dietmarja/LLM-Elements/README.md

       parameters via the optimizer and print out of the loss.

 Next I describe a sequence of Jupyter Notebooks which carries out fine tuning on next-token prediction.
-We start with a simple approach to fine-tuning and add more bells and whistles as we move over to more complex versions of fine-tuning
+We start with a simple approach to fine-tuning and add more bells and whistles as we move over to more complex versions of fine-tuning.
+Each approach is illustrated by a self-explantory mermaid diagram that follows closely the Python code.